SamuelGodwin/code-to-answer-coding-interview-style-questions/README.md

 Note the string returned should be exactly as prescribed here.
 Do not add additional spacing, and replace, remove and insert should be in lowercase.

-To test your code, run the given class `TestSingleCharacterEdit`.
-This will perform some basic testing of your code, by calling it and checking it gives the right outputs.
+To test code, run the given class `TestSingleCharacterEdit`.
+This will perform some basic testing of the code, by calling it and checking it gives the right outputs.